alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as when one or both nodes are not found in the tree.
 The examples above generally return `None` in such situations.
 You might choose to throw an exception or return a specific error value depending on your requirements.

+#  Graph
+Please provide me with the information needed to create the graph.
+I need to know:

+* **What type of graph?** (e.g., bar graph, line graph, scatter plot, pie chart, etc.)
+* **What are the data points?** (e.g.,  x and y values, categories and their corresponding values)
+* **What are the labels for the axes (if applicable)?**
+* **What is the title of the graph?**

+Once I have this information, I can help you create the graph.
+I can't actually *draw* a graph visually, but I can give you the data in a format that's easily copied into a spreadsheet program (like Google Sheets or Excel) or a graphing calculator.